Introduction to Choline

-Alpha-glycerophosphocholine (Alpha-GPC), CDP-choline and Uridine Monophosphate support the goals of augmenting choline pools and providing full pathway support.
+Alpha-glycerophosphocholine (Alpha-GPC), CDP-Choline (or Citicoline), and Uridine Monophosphate support the goals of augmenting choline pools and providing full pathway support.
 They have different entry points in the CDP-choline (or Kennedy) pathway, which has a central role in choline homeostasis.
 Choline in the Alpha-GPC form enters and augments the choline pool after phosphatidylcholine.
-Since enzyme reactions in the choline pathways tend to be bidirectional (i.e., they can flow in either direction), increased availability of this intermediate, may allow phosphatidylcholine to be used for other purposes (rather than being broken down to augment choline pools).* CDP-choline is the choline intermediate formed after the rate-limiting step in the CDP-choline pathway.
+Since enzyme reactions in the choline pathways tend to be bidirectional (i.e., they can flow in either direction), increased availability of this intermediate, may allow phosphatidylcholine to be used for other purposes (rather than being broken down to augment choline pools).* CDP-Choline is the choline intermediate formed after the rate-limiting step in the CDP-choline pathway.
 Choline in this form bypasses the bottleneck and supplies choline one step away from the final product in the CDP-choline pathway—phosphatidylcholine.* Uridine Monophosphate is used to make the CTP molecule used as a substrate in the rate-limiting step.
-Oral uridine monophosphate can increase the brain levels of CDP-choline, so is an indirect (i.e., non-choline) way to support the pathway.*
+Oral Uridine Monophosphate can increase the brain levels of CDP-choline, so is an indirect (i.e., non-choline) way to support the pathway.*

-Given the different pharmacokinetics (i.e., absorption and metabolism) and different places these ingredients interact with choline pathways, including Alpha-GPC, CDP-choline, Uridine Monophosphate, and Centrophenoxine for choline signaling support allows for the upregulation of the Kennedy pathway and an increased turnover of the choline/phosphatidylcholine cycle, ultimately producing a higher availability of choline for acetylcholine synthesis.*
+Given the different pharmacokinetics (i.e., absorption and metabolism) and different places these ingredients interact with choline pathways, including Alpha-GPC, CDP-choline, and Uridine Monophosphate for choline signaling support allows for the upregulation of the Kennedy pathway and an increased turnover of the choline/phosphatidylcholine cycle, ultimately producing a higher availability of choline for acetylcholine synthesis.*

-Phosphatidylserine—a phospholipid used to promote healthy cell membranes*— can be synthesized from phosphatidylcholine.26 Phosphatidylserine supplementation may decrease the use of phosphatidylcholine for its synthesis, and increase phosphatidylcholine availability for choline regeneration and, consequently, acetylcholine production.* Phosphatidylserine appears to increase acetylcholine release and influence ionotropic acetylcholine receptor function.*27,28
+Phosphatidylserine—a phospholipid used to promote healthy cell membranes*— can be synthesized from phosphatidylcholine.
+Phosphatidylserine supplementation may decrease the use of phosphatidylcholine for its synthesis, and increase phosphatidylcholine availability for choline regeneration and, consequently, acetylcholine production.* Phosphatidylserine appears to increase acetylcholine release and influence ionotropic acetylcholine receptor function.*[24,25]

-Increased levels of choline are part of the upregulation, but acetylcholine synthesis also requires an availability of acetyl groups.
-Vitamin B5 (pantothenic acid) is used as a cofactor in CoA synthesis,11 so it contributes to the formation of acetyl-CoA.* In vitro evidence suggests that acetyl groups from compounds such as Acetyl-L-Carnitine or N-Acetyl-L-Tyrosine might contribute to acetylcholine synthesis.*29
+Increased levels of choline are part of the upregulation, but acetylcholine synthesis also requires the availability of acetyl groups.
+Vitamin B5 (Pantothenic Acid) is used as a cofactor in CoA synthesis, so it contributes to the formation of acetyl-CoA.* In vitro evidence suggests that acetyl groups from compounds such as Acetyl-L-Carnitine or N-Acetyl-L-Tyrosine might contribute to acetylcholine synthesis.*

-The production of acetylcholine can be limited because of the rate of choline uptake by the high-affinity choline uptake transporter in cholinergic synaptic terminals.10 This step can be enhanced by Docosahexaenoic Acid (DHA), a main structural component of neuronal cell membranes, which improves the capacity of the high-affinity choline uptake system to transport choline into neurons, thereby increasing its availability for acetylcholine synthesis.*30 This might be part of the reason that dietary DHA increases acetylcholine levels.*
+The production of acetylcholine can be limited because of the rate of choline uptake by the high-affinity choline uptake transporter in cholinergic synaptic terminals.
+This step can be enhanced by Docosahexaenoic Acid (DHA), a main structural component of neuronal cell membranes, which improves the capacity of the high-affinity choline uptake system to transport choline into neurons, thereby increasing its availability for acetylcholine synthesis.* This might be part of the reason that dietary DHA increases acetylcholine levels.*

 Increasing the availability of neuronal choline and acetyl groups is crucial to support acetylcholine synthesis.* It’s also important that choline acetyltransferase (ChAT), the enzyme that synthesizes acetylcholine, be able to keep pace with demands.
-Bacopa monnieri might increase the activity of ChAT, and consequently, the output of acetylcholine.*32 Bacopa monnieri also may help enhance the effects of acetylcholine by slowing the activity of acetylcholinesterase (AChE), the enzyme that inactivates acetylcholine and terminates signal transmission,32 leaving acetylcholine available to produce greater receptor stimulation.*13 Celastrus paniculatus and Coleus forskohlii might also influence the activity of AChE.*33,34
+Bacopa monnieri might increase the activity of ChAT, and consequently, the output of acetylcholine.* Bacopa monnieri also may help enhance the effects of acetylcholine by slowing the activity of acetylcholinesterase (AChE), the enzyme that inactivates acetylcholine and terminates signal transmission, leaving acetylcholine available to produce greater receptor stimulation.* Celastrus paniculatus and Coleus forskohlii might also influence the activity of AChE.*[30,31]

 Cholinergic signaling might also be enhanced by other mechanisms.
-For example, adenosine (a sleep-inducing factor) is a neuromodulator that decreases cholinergic activity.35 Blocking adenosine receptors with antagonist molecules can counter adenosine’s effects, resulting in increased activity of acetylcholine.
-Caffeine is a non-selective and high-affinity adenosine receptor antagonist (wakefulness promoting activity of coffee is believed to be related to this effect) and might indirectly enhance cholinergic activity.*35,36 Theobromine (a compound found in chocolate) is also an adenosine receptor antagonist, albeit with lower affinity, slower onset and longer duration of effects than caffeine.*36,37 Quercetin is another adenosine receptor antagonist.
-Although it is more potent than caffeine under in vitro conditions, its lower bioavailability would be expected to result in much lower effects in the body.*38
+For example, adenosine (a sleep-inducing factor) is a neuromodulator that decreases cholinergic activity.
+Blocking adenosine receptors with antagonist molecules can counter adenosine’s effects, resulting in increased activity of acetylcholine.
+Caffeine is a non-selective and high-affinity adenosine receptor antagonist (wakefulness-promoting activity of coffee is believed to be related to this effect) and might indirectly enhance cholinergic activity.*[32,33] Theobromine (a compound found in chocolate) is also an adenosine receptor antagonist, albeit with lower affinity, slower onset, and longer duration of effects than caffeine.*[33,34]

 Other ingredients that support aspects of choline signaling include:

-(3) Ginkgo biloba (a neuroadaptogen) appears to have protective and regulatory effects on aspects of acetylcholine signaling;*42,43
+(2) Ginkgo biloba (a neuroadaptogen) appears to have protective and regulatory effects on aspects of acetylcholine signaling;*[36,37]

-(4) Huperzine A (a nootropic compound) has improved acetylcholine levels in animal and human studies and influences cholinesterase enzyme activity.*44-47
+(3) Huperzine A (a nootropic compound) has improved acetylcholine levels in animal and human studies and influences cholinesterase enzyme activity.*[38-40]

 Why Should You Support Choline Pathways and Processes?